trevordjones/blog/_posts/2014-07-04-what-is-a-github-project-page.md

 ---

 ## What is a Github Project page
 This is a continuation of [Github User Pages]({% post_url 2014-07-02-what-is-a-github-user-page %}).
-If you don't recall (or want to know) what a User page is, ready that link.
+If you don't recall (or want to know) what a User page is, read that link.
 Project pages (or sites) are for displaying your projects.
 Basically, you're able to display it outside the confines of Github - meaning you can make it look snazzy and can give it a url of 'username.github.io/project-name'.
 Of course, you don't have to display your project if you don't want it to have it's own site.
 If displaying it through your repo on Github is all you want, then great!

 Let me show you what I mean to help clarify.
 This is my blog - it's considered a Project page.
 I already have a [User page](http://trevordjones.github.io).
 I also have a [repo for my blog](https://github.com/trevordjones/blog).
 But I don't want readers to have to dig through this repo in order to find my posts - what kind of user-friendly blog is that!?
 No, I want to display it on a Project page.